 How to Cut Bok Choy

-In case you were wondering, the whole plant is edible so you technically could eat it entirely without chopping off any parts.
+Cutting bok choy is very simple!
+And in case you were wondering, the whole plant is edible so you technically could eat it entirely without chopping off any parts.
 However, it’s best to trim off part of the base since the texture is tougher than the rest of the vegetable.

 Whether you are using large bok choy or baby bok choy doesn’t make much of a difference in the way it’s prepared.
 I prefer using baby bok choy because I’m not big on the watery, chewy stalks of large bok choy, but this is subjective to your personal taste.

-Sautéed and Stir Fried Bok Choy
+How To Stir Fry Bok Choy

 - Cut the bok choy in half, lengthwise, or into bite size pieces, and rinse well under water to remove any dirt or sand.
 Drain well and pat dry with a paper towel.